cloudmesh-community/fa19-516-173/datacenter.md

 ### Wells Fargo Outage

 In Feb-2019, Wells Fargo was hit with data center outage that impacted lot of customers.
 It impacted mobile apps, ATMs, online banking customer.
 It's difficult to access the loss in terms of dollar amount because such analysis need lot of internal data that only Bank or Cloud owner have.
 Also its difficult to assign value to the loss in reputation that Bank have due to such recurring incidents.
-Poneman institue published a report in 2016 estimating the cost of Data Center outages in general.
+Poneman institue published a report in 2016 estimating the cost of Data Center outages in general and considered following things contributing to cost impact.
+* Detection Cost,
+* Containtment Cost,
+* Productivity loss cost,
+* Reputation loss
+* Recovery Cost
+* Lost Revenues

 #### References